opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 These APIs enable OpenSearch Dashboards to provide comprehensive resource management capabilities:

-* Sharing detectors with specific users and roles.
+* Sharing detectors with specific users and roles
-* Displaying accessible resources and resharing permissions for the current user.
+* Displaying accessible resources and resharing permissions for the current user
-* Listing all available resource types and their corresponding access levels.
+* Listing all available resource types and their corresponding access levels

 The Security plugin centralizes the logic; each feature plugin focuses on its own domain (detectors, models, dashboards, or reports).